rachelsfba/CavTutor/README.md

-Project Goal
+Project Description
 ===
-CavTutor tutoring marketplace web application for U.Va.
-CS 4501: Internet Scale Applications that is meant to illustrate concepts of scalability and best-practice full stack development for Internet-based applications.
+CavTutor is a web application for CS 4501: Internet Scale Application meant to illustrate concepts of scalability and best-practice full stack development for Internet-based applications.
 Our application will provide basic functionality to connect tutors with tutees for courses at any arbitrary instituion.

 Authors
 ===